Ryagg/st-archive/README.md

 ![Database Schema](images/readme/db-scheme.png)
 The project uses 4 collections which are stored in MongoDB.

 -   The **users** collection stores the username, password and email to enable the user to create an account with a profile page and - as a future feature - to be notified if new books are added to series from his favourites list.
-Books that have been added to either the favourites list or the whish list, and series that have been added to the favourites list are also stored.
+Books that have been added to either the favourites list or the whish list, and series that have been added to the favourites list, and all reviews written by the user are also stored.
 Furthermore, information about whether a user is also an admin are stored.

--   The **series** collection stores the name and the code (e.g. 'DIS' for 'Discovery') for each series.
+-   The **series** collection stores the name and the code (e.g. 'DSC' for 'Discovery') for each series.
 It also stores information about whether the series has ended.

 -   The **books** collection stores the title, ISBN, blurb and number (within a series) of each book.
 It also holds the URL for the book cover as well as information about in which format (e-book, paper book and audiobook) the book is available and whether it is part of a mini-series.
 The 'timespan_start' is the 'stardate' at which the story starts and can be used - as a future feature - to sort books by 'stardate'.
 The status can be either 'published' or 'announced'.

--   The **reviews** collection stores the ObjectId and username from the user that wrote the review, and the title of the book being reviewed.
+-   The **reviews** collection stores the ObjectId, the username from the user that wrote the review, the title and series of the book being reviewed, and the review itself.

 ## Features